 En Esta Primavera often drags out a lot.
 There's a lot of talking and the characters aren't even all that interesting either.
 Once we do get to more intriguing scenes, it just goes by quick and then next you know, the movie is over.
 The movie isn't bad, but not good either.
 Is it any less good than Nobleza Ranchera?
 I feel they're about the same, but at least with Nobleza I was slightly more kept attentive towards.
 Not even famous comedic actor Ramon Valdes' peculiar small appearances could save this movie.

 Del Otro Lado Del Puente (1980)

 This was the first Juan Gabriel movie I ever watched and I really favor this one the most.
-Juan Gabriel here plays a young chicano named Alberto Molina who lives in East Los Angeles and gets a deep glimpse into his heritage, the discriminations & struggles of the many Latinos in LA and he just also happens to fall for 2 girls at the same time.
+Juan Gabriel here plays a young chicano named Alberto Molina who lives in East Los Angeles and gets a deep glimpse into his heritage—the discriminations & struggles of the many Latinos in LA.
+He also just happens to fall for 2 girls at the same time!
 One is a privileged white girl who seems to fetishize him and the other girl is a chicana who’s cholo brother “Jimmy Joe” (Valentin Trujillo) is getting help to stay off the streets by Alberto’s older brother who works in a street gang police division.

 I highly recommend this movie since it’s very intriguing & goes deep into the chicano culture of that time & place.
 There’s also great music in the movie of course which consists of “Marisol”, “Nadie Baila Como Tu” and the movie finishes off with the soothing ballad “Me Gusta Bailar Contigo” Where Juan Gabriel sings & dances with gorgeous actress Ana Laura Maldonado.
 Their chemistry in the movie is surprisingly great & even believable despite it being focused so very little.